What Do You Need for Your New Baby?

 Types of Rear-Facing Seats

 Infant-only seats are smaller than regular baby seats.
 The seat may come out of the base and have handles so you can use it to carry the baby.
 Convertible seats can be used rear-facing and then changed to forward-facing when your child gets older.
 They do not have a separate base or carrying handles.
-The safest way for a baby to ride is rear-facing until they are at least 1 year old and weigh at least 20 pounds.
 The American Academy of Pediatrics advises parents to keep their toddlers in rear-facing car seats until age 2, or until they reach the maximum height and weight for their seat.

 Safe Crib Checklist